spencergoff/Python/README.md

-This repo contains my personal solutions to various coding challenges that I've successfully completed or are working on.
+This repo contains my personal solutions to various coding challenges that I've successfully completed or are working on, as well as other miscellaneous Python-centric projects.
 I'll be using Python, a language I began learning in October of 2017.
-One source of these coding challenges is codefights.com.
+One source of the coding challenges is codefights.com.